 There are some quirky parts to the city such as Kelham Island – an old industrial area of the town that has since been turned into an edgy corner of the city.

-A Bamford Edge walk is an absolute must If you’re heading to the Peak District, however, there are some more amazing walks to add to your itinerary if you’re heading here for more than a day.
+A Bamford Edge walk from Heatherdene is an absolute must If you’re heading to the Peak District, however, there are some more amazing walks to add to your itinerary if you’re heading here for more than a day.